oktantod/RoboND-DeepLearning-Project/README.md

 # Build The Model

 ### Separable convolution layer:
-The Encoder for FCN will essentially require separable convolution layers, due to their advantages as explained in the classroom.
+The Encoder for FCN require separable convolution layers.
 The 1x1 convolution layer in the FCN, however, is a regular convolution.
 Implementations for both are provided below for your use.
 Each includes batch normalization with the ReLU activation function applied to the layers.
 ```python
 def separable_conv2d_batchnorm(input_layer, filters, strides=1):
     output_layer = SeparableConv2DKeras(filters=filters,kernel_size=3, strides=strides,